jaanga/terrain-r2/cookbook/readme.md

 The available options are to recompile Node with a higher file size limit or to split the file into smaller pieces.

-Given our level of comptetance we choose the latter.
+Given our level of competence, we choose the latter.

 Google provided a list of Windows utilities to split files into smaller chunks.